 Flexibility: As a part-time student, you have the flexibility to fit your classes into your schedule.
 If you have a job or family obligations, part-time school makes a lot of sense.
 You can use your free time, such as nights and weekends, to study without disrupting your daily obligations.

 Steadier income: Giving up a steady income to be a full-time student may not be an option, so part-time classes might be a better fit for you.
-With part-time studies, you can aim to enhance your knowledge and work toward your degree while still earning a paycheck.
+With part-time studies, you can aim to enhance your knowledge and work toward your degree while remaining in the workforce.

 Potentially shorter timeline: Full-time students finish their degree faster than part-time students.
-If you pursue this course, you might enjoy a quicker entry into your desired career.
-Full-time studies might also allow you to advance to even higher education in a more timely manner.
+If you pursue this track, you might enjoy a quicker entry into your desired career.
+Full-time studies might also allow you to advance to graduate school in a more timely manner.

 More on-campus experiences: Students who take full-time classes have the chance to enjoy the benefits of being fully immersed in college life.
 They might interact with their peers more often, participate in campus clubs and activities, and live on-site in the dorms.
 While none of this is required to receive a bachelor’s degree, many students enjoy these benefits as perks of the overall college experience.

 There are three common types of bachelor’s degrees, which all generally take the same amount of time to complete.
 They are: